-Thank you for taking a few moments to view my profile.
+Hello, and thank you for taking a couple of minutes to view my profile.

 I am a qualified and experienced counsellor working in North Bolton.
 I am a Registered Member of the British Association for Counselling and Psychotherapy, adhereing to their Code of Practice and Ethics.

 Please see my areas of training below.

 I decided to change career after being at home, bringing up our two daughters for many years.
 I have to say, the thought of returning to College, felt quite daunting at the time, but proved to be one of the best decisions I have ever made.
 I am absolutely passionate about my work, and strive to give my clients' the support they feel they need.

 At some time or other, we will ALL face something that can affect our mental health, I definitely have.
 We may feel that we are going crazy when we become forgetful/cannot remember what we have just read or watched on tv.
 We may become angry at the slightest thing.
 We may feel on edge all of the time.
 This can be as a result of: anxiety, depression, stress etc. The way we feel about ourselves can be compounded if we do not receive the support we need from family and friends.
 They may suggest we: 'snap out of it,' 'pull ourselves together.'
 Let's face it, if we could, we would!
 On the other hand, some of us shut people out, therefore, not giving them the opportunity to support/comfort us.
 I have been guilty of this myself.